-16:00 Evening Feedout: We will take this time to feed out the afternoon diets to those animals that are in the care of the .Husbandry and Enrichment team
+16:00 Evening Feedout: We will take this time to feed out the afternoon diets to those animals that are in the care of the Husbandry and Enrichment team.

 17:00 Finished: The rest of the day is now your own.
-You can relax with the other volunteers, walk around the center and watch some of our nocturnal species, take a stroll to the local market or relax in the hammock outside of your bungalow.
+You can relax with the other volunteers, walk around the center and watch some of our nocturnal species, visit the pool next door, or relax in the hammock outside of your bungalow.